srvk/eesen/asr_egs/swbd/v1/README.md

 This dir contains recipes to build Eesen systems on Switchboard.

-At the minimum, you need to obtain the following LDC datasets:
+At the minimum, you need to obtain 3 LDC datasets:

 LDC97S62  LDC2002S09   LDC2002T43